JoshKarpel/counterweight/docs/input-handling/events.md

     You should always use the numbers instead of names to refer to mouse buttons to ensure that your application works as expected for both left-handed and right-handed users.

+Counterweight calls the
+`on_mouse` event handler of each element whose border rectangle contains the new mouse position or the previous mouse position with the relevant mouse event object.